Subscribe to RSS feeds Bulkowski Blog via RSS

 Flag with flagpole chart pattern example

 The above figure shows an example of a flag chart pattern.
-The price swing leading to the flag begins at A and ends at the top of the flagpole, B. A short flag shows for a few days and then an upward breakout takes price higher.
+The price swing leading to the flag begins at A and ends at the top of the flagpole, B. A short flag sees price consolidate for a few days before breaking out upward and trending higher.

 -- Thomas Bulkowski